10 Straightforward Steps to Start Estate Planning

 Review Beneficiaries

-Make sure the names on your insurance, retirement accounts, and other financial assets are current and reflect your true wishes.
+Check who is listed as the beneficiary on accounts like life insurance, retirement, and bank accounts.
 While these may seem unnecessary, you may be surprised by who you have listed.

 Consult with Professionals